T

 activity

-Voted one of the world's best water parks, Siam Park offers thrilling water slides, a wave pool, and a lazy river set in a lush, Thai-themed environment.
-Fun for all ages.
+Consistently ranked as one of the best water parks in the world, Siam Park offers thrilling water slides, a wave pool, and a lazy river set in a Thai-themed environment.
+It's a fun-filled day for adrenaline seekers and families.

-• Arrive early to secure good spots and avoid long queues for popular rides.
+• Arrive early to get the best spots and avoid queues for popular rides.

 ~120 min